 Trendy neighbourhoods come and go…is your house in a HOT ‘hood?
 Is it growing or is it already mature?
 What new shops, services and transportation options are coming in?
 Has something negative happened (violence, poor school ratings) that will affect value?

 What your house or condo is worth today is not necessarily what it is worth tomorrow, or next week or next year.
-As the factors that affect price change, so does the price you’ll get for your home.
+As the factors that affect price change, so does how much your house is worth.

 At the end of the day, your home is worth what someone is willing to pay for it.
 But a lot more goes into pricing a home and an experienced Toronto REALTOR can make sure that you sell for top dollar.

-If you’re wondering what your house is worth, give us a call or send us a message.
-We’ll happily give you a free no-obligation evaluation of what your home is worth in today’s real estate market.
+If you’re wondering what your house is worth, get in touch.
+We’ll happily give you a no-obligation evaluation of what your home is worth in today’s real estate market.